 - Providing analysis and advice for legal and policy issues arising in supervisory examinations

 - Participating in complex rulemakings;

 - Developing policy guidance to improve industry compliance; and

 - Advising senior Bureau officials on legal and policy issues, including those with general applicability to the federal government, such as labor, employment, ethics, and intellectual property.

 We want our agency’s workforce to reflect the diversity of the American public.
 Our work will be most effective when we are able to incorporate a broad range of perspectives.
 We are, therefore, particularly interested in hearing from a diverse set of candidates with a range of personal and professional experiences.

-Application materials must be submitted through the formal announcement on USAJobs by 11:59 PM Eastern on September 19, 2022.
-Applications are currently closed.
+Application materials must be submitted through the formal announcement on USAJobs by 11:59 PM Eastern on September 11, 2023.

 Applicants will be evaluated for program eligibility and based on required submissions.
 Incomplete applications will not be considered.
 The Bureau may also consider additional materials requested throughout the process, such as writing samples and references.
 Applicants may be asked to complete additional screening processes, including interviews.
 Veterans’ preference will be applied as appropriate.